toddy15/isoquery/man/isoquery.rst

                              639-3, 639-5, 3166-1, 3166-2, 3166-3, 4217, 15924
                              (default: 3166-1)

--p PATHNAME, --pathname=PATHNAME  Use *pathname* as prefix for the data files
+-p PATHNAME, --pathname=PATHNAME  Use *PATHNAME* as prefix for the data files
                                   (default: /usr/share/iso-codes/json)

--l LOCALE, --locale=LOCALE   Use this *locale* for output
+-l LOCALE, --locale=LOCALE   Use this *LOCALE* for output

 -n, --name                   Name for the supplied codes (default)